This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Completing the four-day Inca Trail Hike to Machu Picchu was like everything, and like nothing, that I thought it would be.

-I read about the journey, attended the orientation, and talked to a number of people before setting off for the trek.
+I read about the journey, attended the orientation, and talked to several people before setting off for the trek.
 During that process I received a lot of conflicting information.

 None of this detracted from the experience, but knowing the facts may have helped me prepare a little better.
 Or maybe it is such a subjective experience that everyone’s perspective is a little different.